Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Introduction

-In the remainder of the paper we first introduce the model (Sec.~\ref{secII}), then present a mean-field calculation of the isotropic--nematic transition and the numerical results quantifying the various states, their transitions (Sec.~\ref{subsec:transition}), and the response to quasi-static shear deformations (Sec.~\ref{sec:rheology}).
-We also discuss the dynamics of topological defects (Sec.~\ref{subsec:defects}), and reveal an overall phase diagram jointly governed by activity and target cell shape index (Sec.~\ref{sec:phases}).
+In the remainder of the paper we first introduce the model (Sec.~\ref{sec:model}), then present a mean-field calculation of the isotropic--nematic transition and the numerical results quantifying the various states, their transitions (Sec.~\ref{subsec:transition}), and the response to quasi-static shear deformations (Sec.~\ref{sec:rheology}).
+We also discuss the dynamics of topological defects (Sec.~\ref{subsec:defects}), and reveal an overall phase diagram jointly governed by effective activity and target cell shape index (Secs.~\ref{sec:phases} and \ref{sec:phase_mechanics}).
 We conclude with an extensive discussion of our results and their implications in Sec.~\ref{sec:conclusion}.
-Details on the mean-field analysis, the implementation of shear deformations, and the method for defect identification are described in Appendices~\ref{Appendix_EquilAnalysis}-\ref{Appendix_Calculation}.
+Details on the mean-field analysis, the effect of nematic alignment range, the implementation of shear deformations, and the method for defect identification are described in Appendices~\ref{Appendix_EquilAnalysis}-\ref{Appendix_Calculation}.